The Private Life of Sherlock Holmes (1970) Queer Film A-

 Billy Wilder: Gemünden, Gerd (2008).
 A Foreign Affair: Billy Wilder’s American Films.
 Brooklyn: Berghahn Books. p.
 147. ISBN978-1-78533-475-7.

 This work is, without a doubt, the underrated gem in the Wilder canon.
-Both Stephens (his best screen performance) and Blakely do excellent work, while Geneviève Page gives a gorgeous melancholy performance as a German spy secretly in love with Holmes.
+Both Stephens (his best screen performance) and Blakely do excellent work, while Geneviève Page gives a beautiful melancholy performance as a German spy secretly in love with Holmes.
 The Russian Ballet/Tchaikovsky sequence is a classic and represents Wilder at best.

 Original screenplay by Wilder and I. A. L. Diamond.